altogic/altogic/examples/online-todo/README.md

 9. User settings
 10. Workspace settings

+## Getting Started

+You can run this example rename `.env.example` to `.env` and enter your Client API Key and Environment URL in the `.env` file.

 ## Learn More

 To learn more about Altogic and React.js, you can take a look at the following resources:

 - [Altogic Client API Reference](https://clientapi.altogic.com/latest/modules.html) - learn about Altogic Client Library features
 - [Altogic Docs](https://www.altogic.com/docs/) - learn about how to design your backend in Altogic
 - [Altogic Client Library](https://www.altogic.com/client/) - learn about how to design your backend in Altogic
 - [React.js Documentation](https://reactjs.org/docs/getting-started.html) - learn about React.js features and API.

 ## Contribution